merklegroot/CossSharp/README.md

 If someone gets a hold of your key, they could steal your funds.

 ## How to build
-You can use either Visual Studio or Visual Studio Code to build.
+You can use either Visual Studio (Community edition is succificient) or Visual Studio Code to build.
-Windows is needed for Visual Studio.
+Visual Studio is a full IDE geared towards (but not exclusive to) .NET and runs on Windows.
-Visual Studio Code runs on Windows, Linux, and Mac.
+Visual Studio Code is a gereralized IDE based on Atom and runs on Windows, Linux, and Mac.
+Both can be downloaded for free.
-For Raspberry Pi, you can use headmelted's distribution of Visual Studio Code. https://code.headmelted.com/
+On the Raspberry Pi and Chrome Book, you can use headmelted's distribution of Visual Studio Code. https://code.headmelted.com/